kouverk/find_my_name_in_pi/README.md

 This reads names from `names.txt` (one per line), searches for all names in a **single pass** through the pi files, and outputs a markdown table to `results.md` showing which names were found and at what position.

-**Performance note:** The batch search uses an optimized multi-pattern algorithm that reads the 200GB of pi data once and checks all patterns simultaneously.
-This is ~100x faster than searching for each name individually (200GB total vs 200GB × N names).
+**Performance note:** The batch search uses an optimized multi-pattern algorithm that reads the pi data once and checks all patterns simultaneously.
+This is ~100x faster than searching for each name individually.

 ## Project Structure

 ```
 find_my_name_in_pi/
-├── find_name_in_200b_digits_of_pi.py  # Main search script
+├── find_single_name_in_pi.py           # Main search script for one name
 ├── search_pi_chunks.py                 # Memory-efficient search engine
 ├── download_pi_archive.sh              # Downloads pi digits from archive.org
 ├── pi_data/                            # Pi digit files (not in repo)
 │   ├── pi_dec_1t_01.txt               # First 100 billion digits
-│   └── pi_dec_1t_02.txt               # Second 100 billion digits
+│   ├── pi_dec_1t_02.txt               # Second 100 billion digits
+│   └── ...                            # Additional files as downloaded
 ├── friends_names/                      # Batch search for a list of names
 │   ├── find_names_in_pi.py            # Batch search script
 │   ├── names.txt                      # List of names to search